 In order to avoid the imposition of federal tax at the fund level, a closed-end fund must meet IRS requirements for sources of income and diversification of portfolio holdings, and must distribute substantially all of its income and capital gains to shareholders annually.

 Generally, shareholders of closed-end funds must pay income taxes on the income and capital gains distributed to them.
-Each closed-end fund will provide an IRS Form 1099 to its shareholders annually that summarizes the fund’s dividends and distributions.
+Each closed-end fund will provide an IRS Form 1099 to its shareholders annually that summarizes the fund’s distributions.
 When a shareholder sells shares of a closed-end fund, the shareholder may realize either a taxable gain or a loss.